Rock ‘n’ Roller Coaster Starring Aerosmith

 Location

 Restroom: Facilities are conveniently located in the alcove to the left—Hollywood Boulevard side—of Rock ‘n’ Roller Coaster.
-Restrooms are also situated near the entrance to “The Twilight Zone Tower of Terror.”
+Near the entrance to “The Twilight Zone Tower of Terror,” are restrooms.

 Fun Facts